Electravirus/MV3D/README.md

 ---

+	lightOffset(x,y)

+Offsets the position of the event's light sources.

+---

 As an example, to make a door event render on the edge of a building's wall, you might do something like this: